Thaerious/HTML-Widget/readme.md

+This tool manages custom html components that are shared accross multiple views.

 The objective is to inject 'view' files with nidget templates.
 SASS files need to be compiled at the same time.
 ES6 files need to be copied/linked/babel'd.